Scotia, California

-Scotia, formerly known as Forestville until 1888, is a census-designated place in Humboldt County, California.
+Scotia, formerly known as Forestville until 1888, is a census-designated place in Humboldt County, California, United States.
 It is located on the Eel River along U.S. Route 101, 8.5 mi southeast of Fortuna and 244 mi north of San Francisco.
 Scotia has a population of 681 (2020 census).

 Scotia was a company town founded by the Pacific Lumber Company (PALCO) to house workers for the lumber industry.
 The town was entirely owned by PALCO until 2008, following the corporation's declaration of bankruptcy.
 While it is home to hundreds of past and present lumber mill employees and their dependents, a process is underway to divide the homes into lots for sale.

 History

 Scotia was founded in 1863 as Forestville by the Pacific Lumber Company to house workers for its lumber industry operations in the area.
 The town was formed following the winter flood of 1861–1862; that flood level was not observed again until 1955.
 The Eel River crested at a gauge height of 72 feet (10.1 feet higher than 1955) on December 23, 1964.
 Eighteen-million board feet of redwood logs and 23-million board feet of lumber were washed out of the Scotia sawmill and scattered along the lower river and Pacific coast to the mouth of the Columbia River.

-The Humboldt Bay and Eel River Railroad connected the town to Humboldt Bay in 1885.
+The Humboldt Bay and Eel River Railroad built to connect to The Pacific Lumber Company Railroad at Alton to the town of Scotia on August 20, 1885.
 This railway became part of Atchison, Topeka and Santa Fe Railway subsidiary San Francisco and Northwestern Railway in 1903, and was linked to the national rail network by completion of the Northwestern Pacific Railroad in 1914.

 Forestville was renamed 25 years later in 1888 to prevent confusion with a community in Sonoma County of the same name.
 It is said that the new name was chosen because it was populated by many residents originated from New Brunswick and Nova Scotia (Canada), and that the name Scotia was chosen by a coin toss, with the alternative being Brunswick.
 The first post office in the town opened the same year.